djmgit/yatse/README.md

              present here.
 - log_level: Standard log levels exposed by python logging module.
 Defaults to logging.INFO.

+index function is called with two parameters, the document_id and the document_body.
+If the document_body is not present then yatse assumes that the document is present under data_path and tries to read and index it.

 Indexing roughly works in the following way:

 - First it will save the text with name as the document identifier under data_path.